 The health insurance for employees consists of the mandatory health insurance defined by the law on health insurance.
 As an integrative part of the social contributions, regardless of the fact that the individual employees are defined as contributors, the employers are calculating and paying the health contribution on behalf of the employee.
 As is with the pension contribution, this is paid on the gross wage, respecting the minimal and maximum base for the social contribution calculation.
 Currently, it is set at 7,5% of the gross wage for the employee.
 The transfers are directed to the Fund for Health Insurance as the State organized and led system of public health.
 The average monthly contribution for the Health Fund was €33 (Health Fund 2019 Annual Report).
 The health contributors can contribute and cover health insurance for the members of the family (spouse), dependent untill 18 years of age or dependent in process of high education till 26 years of age.

-The public health insurance covers all the employees’ needs for primary, secondary and tertiary health care, with individual participation for health service and selected pharmaceutical goods of 20%.
+The public health insurance covers all the employees’ needs for primary, secondary, and tertiary health care, with individual participation for health services and selected pharmaceutical goods of 20%.

-There is a possibility for voluntary and complementary private health insurance for individual/family health coverage within the system of non-life and life insurance industry offered buy 11 non-life companies and 5 life companies (as complementary to the life insurance) that varies in relation to the covered risks and the insured sum.
+There is a possibility for voluntary and complementary private health insurance for individual/family health coverage within the system of non-life and life insurance industry.
+This product is offered by 11 non-life companies and 5 life companies (as complementary to the life insurance) that varies in relation to the covered risks and the insured sum.

 Paid Time Off